DelusionArun/CodingChallenge/CHALLENGE_README.md

 <pre> Prepare Transmutation Circle, Attack, Move to Rear </pre>

-Kazuma measures the efficiency of his monster hunts as the number of gold he earned while on expedition.
+Kazuma joined the hunting expedition with the hope of earning the riches promised by the Obarskyr of Cormyr.
+Hence, he measures the efficiency of his monster hunts as the number of gold he earned while on expedition.

 Help Kazuma find the most efficient strategy to earn gold in a given expedition!